 This is a small river and to float on a Boulder River fishing trip, a raft is absolutely required.
-Even so, the Boulder’s float season is very short.
-It’s typically floatable for a couple weeks as the water rises in April and early May, for a day or two at a time anytime there’s a cold spell in May and June, and then for about three weeks to a month as the water drops in late June and July.
+Even so, the Boulder’s float season is short.
+With a full-size raft, the river is only floatable for about two weeks in May and a month following the spring melt in late June and July.
 Since we have an ultralight raft as well as a full-size raft, we are able to guide the Boulder starting in late April and stretching until late August, long after most other guides have moved on.
 We love guiding the Boulder during this short float window and wish more of our clients were interested in a Boulder River fishing trip.

 - Location: The Boulder starts north of the Yellowstone Park boundary and flows northeast to join the Yellowstone at Big Timber, about 35 miles east of Livingston.
 Our Boulder River fishing guides generally operate 45 minutes to an hour from Livingston.

 - Season: The upper Boulder is fishable year-round except during the May-June spring melt, but it’s best from July through mid-September.
-The lower Boulder offers about six to eight weeks of float fishing spread from late April through late July.
+The lower Boulder offers about six weeks of float fishing via full-size raft spread from late April through late July.
 An ultralight raft doubles this window, though dragging or carrying the raft over/around obstacles will be required.

 - Our Favorite Stretch: When flows are right, our Boulder River fishing guides like to run “fast and far” from Boulder Forks Access to Big Rock Access, from near the top of the Boulder’s float water to about 5mi from its mouth.
-When done right, this gets us ahead of the boats running from Boulder Forks to 8-Mile Bridge and so far behind the boats running from 8-Mile to Big Timber or the Yellowstone. that the fish are hungry again once we pass the bridge.
+When done right, this gets us ahead of the boats running from Boulder Forks to 8-Mile Bridge and so far behind the boats launching at 8-Mile that the fish are hungry again once we pass the bridge.
 This is a very long float, though.

 - What It Does Best: The Boulder is an attractor dry/dropper river par excellence.
 These tactics produce large numbers of medium-sized rainbow and brown trout, plus an occasional big one and some enormous whitefish.

 The short season is the secret to the Boulder’s quality as a fishery.
 By no means undiscovered, pressure is often relatively heavy on this river during the short window when full-sized rafts can navigate the river, but the fish are left alone the rest of the time and so seldom get spooky.
 This, combined with the fast, broken water, means that the Boulder’s solid rainbow and brown trout love eating big dry flies and will eat dropper nymphs if they aren’t looking up.
 Most of the trout here run 8 to 16 inches, but some browns get big.

 Don’t expect to be alone on the Boulder in late June and early July.
-Lots of other guides and outfitters like to run a Boulder River fishing trip when possible during the river’s short fishable window, too.
-That said, since every rock might hold a fish and the guys in the next raft probably flub as many casts as you will, there are usually plenty of eager fish to go around.
+Lots of other guides and outfitters like to run a Boulder River fishing trip during the river’s short fishable window.
+That said, since every rock might hold a fish and the clients in the next raft probably flub as many casts as you will, there are usually plenty of eager fish to go around.
 After flows drop below 500cfs sometime in July, traffic is limited to others who also have ultralight rafts.
 The Boulder remains floatable via ultralight until flows reach 150cfs or lower, but passengers may need to get out from time to time to drag the boat over and around obstructions and shallow areas.